 Florida’s statute of limitations provides the deadlines for filing personal injury lawsuits.
 The deadline for filing claims and lawsuits varies depending on the type of personal injury, the parties involved in the case, and other factors.

-Most injury cases involving negligence have a four-year statute of limitations.
-However, medical malpractice claims have a two-year statute of limitations.
+Most injury cases involving negligence have a two-year statute of limitations.
 Claims involving government entities could require a notice of claim within months after an injury to protect your right to sue the government.

 There are exceptions to the statute of limitations that can extend or shorten the time to file a personal injury lawsuit.
 After an accident or injury, the best way to protect your right to fair compensation is to seek legal advice from an experienced personal injury lawyer in Stuart.